starlinglab/authenticated-attributes/docs/http.md

 ### GET /cids

 Get all the CIDs stored in this database.
 The response is a DAG-CBOR encoded array of strings, not CID objects.

+### GET /path

+Given a query param `p` set to a filepath, the server returns the CID of the asset in the database stored at that path.
+If there is no entry in the database of any asset stored at that path, then status code 404 is returned.